Why You Need a Sales Process, and How to Find the Right One for Your Organization

 Tips for choosing the sales process that’s right for you:

 - Look for a process that’s well-established and recognized in the sales effectiveness industry

 - Select a process that makes sense for your selling environment (B2B, B2C, Enterprise, etc)

-- Try to see the sales process or sales training live to see if it feels right for your team (by attending a training seminar, for example)
+- Test drive the sales training live to see if it feels right for your team (by attending a training seminar, for example)

-- Identify if the sales process is adaptable or customizable to fit the needs of your organization
+- Identify if it is adaptable or customizable to fit the needs of your organization

-- Look for a sales process that’s simple enough for your salespeople to quickly learn and implement
+- Look for a process that’s simple enough for your salespeople to quickly learn and implement

 How to implement a standardized sales process across your team